What We Do

 The Conservation Lands Foundation was founded in 2007 on the belief that our public lands are best protected when there is a national network of local advocates working to advance a common conservation vision.
 As the only non-profit in the country dedicated solely to safeguarding the National Conservation Lands, our mission is to protect, restore and expand these lands through education, advocacy and partnerships.
 Here are some of the ways we do this.

-- Encourage the President to use the Antiquities Act, one of the most important conservation tools in the Constitution, to create new national monuments that will expand the National Conservation Lands by 4 million acres over the next four years.
+- Encourage the President to use the Antiquities Act, one of the most important conservation tools in the Constitution, to create new national monuments.
+The President has expanded the National Conservation Lands by 4 million acres over the last four years.

 - Build and invest in local organizations, referred to collectively as the Friends Grassroots Network, to be good stewards of and strong advocates for these places.